elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 The small number of information channels meant there was no room for niche content -- it was most profitable to try to appeal to a broad swath of the population.
 The high costs of pre-Internet information distribution gave advertisers more leverage over content.
 Both of these factors limited anti-establishment narratives.

-On the Internet almost everyone can have a platform, but it's still true that only a small percentage of people have an large platform.
+On the Internet almost everyone can have a platform, but it's still true that only a small percentage of people have a large platform.
 There's still a fixed amount of attention to go around.
 Content on the Internet is implicitly filtered (everyone only sees a minuscule fraction of all content produced) but this filtering is done mostly based on popularity.
 There is some content-based filtering but far less than exists in legacy media.